Slums of Beverly Hills

-Slums of Beverly Hills is a 1998 American comedy-drama film written and directed by Tamara Jenkins, and starring Natasha Lyonne, Alan Arkin, Marisa Tomei, David Krumholtz, Kevin Corrigan, Jessica Walter and Carl Reiner.
+Slums of Beverly Hills is a 1998 American comedy-drama film written and directed by Tamara Jenkins, and starring Natasha Lyonne, Alan Arkin, Marisa Tomei, David Krumholtz, Kevin Corrigan, Jessica Walter, and Carl Reiner.
 The story follows a teenage girl (Lyonne) struggling to grow up in 1976 in a lower-middle-class nomadic Jewish family that relocates every few months.

-The film received mixed to positive critical reviews, and has gradually become a cult classic.

 Plot

 Fourteen-year-old Vivian Abromowitz's family are penniless nomads, moving from one cheap apartment to another in 1976 Beverly Hills, so that Vivian and her brothers can attend the city's prestigious local schools.
 Their father, Murray, is a divorced 65-year-old, working as an unsuccessful Oldsmobile salesman whose cars are selling poorly due in large part to the energy crisis of the time.

 Vivian's wealthy uncle Mickey regularly sends the family money to help them survive.
 When Mickey's 29-year-old daughter Rita escapes from a rehab facility, Murray offers her shelter if Mickey will pay for a plush apartment.
 Vivian must babysit her adult cousin, ensuring that she attends nursing school and avoids pills and alcohol.
 However, Vivian has her own problems: she is curious about sex, likes an apparently-twenty-something neighbor, Eliot, has inherited her mother's ample breasts, and wants a family that does not embarrass her.

-Vivian's older brother Ben aspires to a show business career, while her father aspires to female companionship but would not give in to wealthy lady-friend Doris Zimmerman's desire that he send his kids back East to live with his ex-wife.
-Vivian's younger brother Rickey simply aspires to obtain attention.
+Vivian's older brother Ben aspires to a show business career.
+Her father appreciates the attention from his wealthy lady-friend Doris Zimmerman but resists her desire that he send his kids back East to live with his ex-wife.
+Vivian's younger brother Rickey wishes they could live somewhere where they could have more comforts like furniture and worries about how old their father is.

-Vivian and Rita are close and sometimes speak in gibberish, or Pig Latin.
-Vivian learns that Rita has no wish to attend nursing school and also has no idea as to what to do with her life.
+Vivian and Rita are close and sometimes speak in gibberish.
+Vivian learns that Rita is not that serious about attending nursing school, being more interested in re-establishing contact with a guy she met in rehab, and also has no idea what to do with her life.
 Murray attempts to cover up Rita's lack of progress at nursing school when Mickey asks for progress reports.
-Eventually, Mickey, frustrated at having to support his brother's family and also learning of their deception concerning his daughter (who is pregnant), explodes during a meeting between the two families, telling Murray he is tired of sending them money.
-Vivian snaps and stabs Mickey in the leg with a fork.
+Eventually, Mickey starts to go off on Murray, frustrated at having to support his brother's family; he explodes during a meeting between the two families, telling Murray he is "their real father" because he sends them money.
+Vivian snaps and stabs Mickey in the leg with a fork; then Rita admits that she is pregnant.
 Rita gets on a plane with her now outraged parents.
 Depressed and dejected, Murray once again packs the kids into his car and they take off.
-In an attempt to cheer her father up, Vivian suggests that the family stop for a cheap steak at Sizzler for breakfast — a ritual regularly suggested by their father as a means of showing affection to his children, despite their indifference to it or him.
+In an attempt to cheer her father up, Vivian suggests that the family stop for a cheap steak at Sizzler for lunch — a ritual regularly suggested by their father as a means of showing affection to his children.